ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 ## This proposal

-This proposal defines syntax and semantics for the following header fields:
+This proposal defines syntax and semantics for the following fields:

 - `RateLimit-Limit`: containing the requests quota in the time window;
 - `RateLimit-Remaining`: containing the remaining requests quota in the current window;